capsule-corp-ternoa/ternoa-js/README.md

 }
 ```

 - `submitTxNonBlocking()`: This one works as the `submitTxBlocking` but in a non blocking way.
-It returns a pair of objects that are used to track the progress of the transaction execution.
-The first returned object is a conditional variable which can yield the information if the operation is finished.
-The second returned objects is an array of events which gets populated automatically once the operation is finished.
+Returns a group objects that are used to track the progress of the transaction execution: The first returned object is a conditional variable which can yield the information if the operation is finished.
+The second returned object is an array of events which gets populated automatically once the operation is finished.
+The third returned object contains the block information as the block hash, the block header and block extrinsics.

 ```javascript
 const create createNFTManually = async () => {